colinj/TDateTimeHelper/README.md

 One of the updated language features for XE3 are record helpers for simple types.

 To learn a little bit more, I decided to make a record helper for the TDateTime type.
 It's a very simple record helper which pretty much calls the existing date time functions that are in the DateUtils unit.
-One benefit is that it allows you assign and manipulate datetime values very easily.
+One benefit is that it allows you to assign and manipulate datetime values very easily.

 **Example**